touchlab/Kermit/README.md

 The rest of the docs explain more detailed options, but at this point you should be able to log from common code.

+### Defaults

+By default, Kermit adds one Logger instance.
+The choice of default logger is basically the best option for local development.
+On Android, it is Logcat, for JS it just logs to console.
+On iOS, the logs go to OSLog but also get some visual style to help hightlight the severity.

+Production deployments may want a different configuration.

 ## Basic Concepts